Takeo Yasuda

 Takeo Yasuda (安田 武雄, Yasuda Takeo) was a lieutenant general in the Imperial Japanese Army.
 While serving as director of the Army's Aviation Technology Research Institute during World War II, he was a key figure in scientific and technological development for the Imperial Japanese Army Air Force, and also most notably for his involvement in the early development of a Japanese atom bomb during the early stages of the war.

-Biography
+Early life and education

 Yasuda was a native of Okayama prefecture.
 After attending military cadet schools in Osaka as a youth, he graduated from the 21st class of the Imperial Japanese Army Academy in 1909.
 He specialized primarily in engineering and observation balloons.

 He graduated from artillery school in 1912 with honors, but was assigned to a signals (telegraph) company at his request.
 His technical abilities were soon recognized by his superiors, who sponsored him to attend the engineering department of Tokyo Imperial University from 1913 to 1916, where he specialized in electrical engineering.